-ICTC staff forwards this item to the Technical Advisory Committee for discussion and recommendation to submit to the ICTC Management Committee and Commission after public comments, if any:
+The Technical Advisory Committee met on September 26, 2024, for discussion and recommendation to submit to the ICTC Management Committee and Commission after public comments, if any:

-- 1. Authorize the Chairman to sign the resolution approving the execution of an agreement to receive funding form the REAP 2.0 Grant Program of 2021 and authorize the Executive Director to sign the MOU to ensure compliance with the REAP 2.0 Program requirements. - 2.
+- 1. Authorize the Chairman to sign the resolution approving the execution of an agreement to receive funding form the REAP 2.0 Grant Program of 2021. - 2.
+Authorize the Executive Director to sign the Final MOU to ensure compliance with the REAP 2.0 Program requirements. - 3.
 Direct Staff to forward the agreement to SCAG.